-Motion under Gravity
+Motion under gravity

 Motion under gravity refers to the movement of an object whose vertical motion is affected by the presence of gravity.
 The force that attracts objects downwards is GRAVITY.
 In fact, gravity works towards the centre of the Earth.
 The mass of the object and the gravitational constant determines the magnitude of the gravitational force.
 Recall that